hastur-dev/ratterm/README.md

 # Ratterm

-# I don't want to use more than 1 window to do everything and I'm doing most things in the terminal anyway
+# "I don't want to use more than 1 window to do everything and I'm doing most things in the terminal anyway" :
+### Some guy who will later consider all this code to be trash

 A split-terminal TUI application with a PTY-based terminal emulator and code editor.